 Sadness is a natural part of life, but depression does not have to be a natural part of aging.
 Medical studies have already shown that exercise and slow movements such as yoga and Tai Chi can help to reduce depression in seniors and improve their quality of life.
 To find the best ways to prevent and treat depression, researchers at UCLA are requesting participants for additional medical studies.
-For people who do not quality for medical studies, they are providing resources to reduce depression.
+For people who do not qualify for medical studies, they are providing resources to reduce depression.

 “Many seniors and their caregivers are faced with lots of stress, including economic downturns and multiple medical conditions.
 They can’t always afford expensive medical treatments,” said Helen Lavretsky, MD, professor at UCLA who specializes in geriatric psychiatry and mind-body intervention.
 “I want to use everything available to promote wellness in seniors and their caregivers.”